Shridhad/stoplight/README.md

 GreenScreen also includes a rackup file (`config.ru`) so you can deploy it under whichever rack-supporting webserver you like.

+## Deployment options

+Deploying Green Screen to [Heroku](http://www.heroku.com) is a snap.
+Of course, if your build servers aren't publicly accessible, Heroku won't be a great option.
+A [Chef Cookbook for deploying Green Screen](http://community.opscode.com/cookbooks/greenscreen) is available on [the Opscode Community site](http://community.opscode.com/cookbooks/greenscreen).
+You can read more about both options in [Nathen Harvey's blog](http://nathenharvey.com/blog/2012/01/02/deploying-green-screen/).

 ## Credits

 GreenScreen was original developed by [martinjandrews][mja].